derbroti/VOXEL/README.md

 Start the server with the `run-server.sh` script.
 This script requires a path to a video directory.

-**Note:** The video directory path must point to the *parent* folder containing the `www.example.org` folder.
+The video directory path must point to the *parent* folder containing the `www.example.org` folder.
 For example, if the folder structure looks like

 ```
 cache-bbb/www.example.org/slipstream-bbb.mpd